I'd been too late.

 Kiba grinned at me.
 "Alright, red?"

-I nudged my head toward the door, beckoning him to follow me so that I could speak to him in the hallway.
+I nudged my head toward the door, beckoning him to follow me into the hallway.
 My brother may have been asleep, but I didn't want him waking up during our conversation.
-It didn't take him long to turn up in the small space beside me.
+Kiba appeared in the small space beside me.

 "Sai."
 I didn't break eye contact as the boy's name rolled off my tongue.
 I wanted answers, and Kiba was the type of person to know at least something about everything.